Mokoto-K/une-ai-competition/readme.md

 Low risk looks at the daily time frame and can really only make one trade a day, it also uses a smaller percentage of the users account per trade.
 High risk looks at the 1minute time frame... yes thats right, in glorious conditions it could technically execute 1440 trades a day... at a higher percentage of the users account.
+In the future I would probably have the NN control which strategy it's using depending on the volitility and past performance of the market.

-Currently the program isnt configured for automation of trading in the sense that you start running the program and walk away for month to come back to a new yatch..
+UPDATE: AUTOMATION IS NOW ACTIVE<br>
-This is due to the user needing to keep their computer on and running constantly, or hosting it on a private webserver.
-Both options are not hard to setup but for the scope of the une ai competition I felt it wasn't needed as no judge will sit there for days watching 1 trade get executed.... that's what the simulation mode is for, it simulates what the program looks autmated... roughly.
-I will implement automation evetually, it remains to be seen if its before the 20th of January, there are more important features and problems to implement and fix first.<br> UPDATE - Automation is in.
+You can also select to turn on automation, this will have the NN update the database, retrain and make a new prediction for each time period that passes that matches the current strategy...
+I know, sounds confusing, but it's simple.
+If you current have high risk strategy selected, then that corresponds to make a decision each minute, meaning the NN will also retrain and make a decision each minute, this is true for any other time frame.
+As of writting this only low and high risk with time frames of 1 day and 1 minute exist.
+To exit automation mode all you have to do is hit the enter key.

 That's it, the project is far from perfect, there are alot of problems to fix, modules to refactor and features to add.
 Feedback is very welcome, i'm new to developing programs,